KshitiAnilKumar/CO2-Emission-Prediction-Classification/README.md

 Predict vehicle CO2 emissions and classify vehicles into emission categories using machine learning models trained on Canadian vehicle emission data.

+>  **Note**: All project resources, including source code, model outputs, visualizations, experimental results, and supporting materials, are contained within the CO2-Emission-Prediction-Classification directory.
+Please refer to this folder for the complete project implementation and documentation.
 ---

 ## Overview